NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 The settings dialog box can be accessed from the Shape Tools menu *Vector->Shape Tools->Settings*.
 The following are the parameters that can be configured.

 * **Try to guess column names** - By default the ellipse and line of bearing shapes will try to guess the vector fields that contain the appropriate parameters such as semi-major axis, semi-minor axis, axis orientation, bearing, and distance.
 If it finds one of the fields that has a name similar to these it will set the drop down menu to that item.
 If you do not want this behavior, then uncheck this box.
-* **XY to Line Settings** - These are settings when drawing geodesic and great circle lines.
+* **Line Settings** - These are settings when drawing geodesic and great circle lines.
     * **Maximum segment length before creating a new segment** - In order to draw a smooth curved line, multiple line segments are required.
 This defines how far to travel before a new line segment is created.
 This parameter is in kilometers.
     * **Maximum number of segments per line** - This is the maximum number of line segments that will be created for any line even though it may exceed the maximum segment length.
 This takes precedence.